tisonspieces/www-site/blog/a-recap-of-apache-opendal-becoming-tlp.md

 I believe the following points are worth noting.

-**The first one is about the way issues are addressed within the incubator.**
+**The first one is about the way issues are addressed within the Incubator.**

 As an open-source community, the best way to address issues is by submitting patches to fix them and conveying your ideas in the process.
 At the very least, providing a reproducible bug report is better than simply saying, "I think you have a problem, you should find and fix it yourself".

 I used an analogy that if someone who has never been involved in project development or actually used the project comes along and says, "I feel like your code has some performance issues, you'd better test it yourself and make changes", this kind of vague report won't get the attention of the project maintainers.

 This can be expressed as the following two comparisons:

-* Helping us rather than failing us
+* Helping us rather than failing us;
-* Correcting with contributions rather than instructions
+* Correcting with contributions rather than instructions.

 **The second one is about the issue of policy documentation and implementation.**